paologhidoni/nom-nom/README.md

 - Connect local and remote repos
 - Create project set up branch
 - Actualize npm directory and install express and cypress
-- Set up database on Heroku and connect to directory
+- Set up database, deploy on Heroku and connect to directory